BelideNikhil/STARWARS_UA/README.md

 levelZero=[
-  Stawars franchise was created by?--",a:"george lucas"}
+  Stawars franchise was created by? george lucas

-  {q:"In which year did the first Starwars film release?--",a:"1977"
+  In which year did the first Starwars film release?--",a:"1977"

-  {q:"In which Starwars flim did Emilia Clarke star--",a:"Solo"
+  In which Starwars flim did Emilia Clarke star--",a:"Solo"

-  {q:"Who was the first Skywalker?--",a:"Shmi skywalker"}
+  Who was the first Skywalker?--",a:"Shmi skywalker"

-  {q:"What was the last Starwars flim in theatres?--",a:"Rise of skywalker"}
+  "What was the last Starwars flim in theatres?--",a:"Rise of skywalker" ]
- ]

 var levelOne=[
-  {q:"Name of the latest starwars series?--",a:"Mandalorian"
+  "Name of the latest starwars series?--", "Mandalorian"

-  {q:"How many triologies does Starwars have?--",a:"Three"
+ "How many triologies does Starwars have?--", "Three"

-  {q:"What's the best Starwars vehicle?--",a:"Millennium Falcon"
+ "What's the best Starwars vehicle?--","Millennium Falcon"

-  {q:"Next Starwars film?--",a:"Rogue Squadron"
+ "Next Starwars film?--",a:"Rogue Squadron"

-  {q:"upcoming starwars series?--",a:"Andor"
+ "upcoming starwars series?--","Andor"

 ]